A Tax Guide For Musicians

 What taxes do you submit as a musician?
 What exactly do you need to do to submit taxes?
 And what about expenses?
-If you’ve not had to deal with taxes and the Self Assessment tax return before, they can be quite the maze to navigate.
+If you’ve not had to deal with taxes and the and filing out the Self Assessment tax return as a musician before, it can be quite the maze to navigate.

 Thankfully, we’ve put together this handy tax guide for musicians.
 It’ll take you through what you need to complete a tax return by 31st January, including: